scikit-learn-contrib/imbalanced-learn/doc/under_sampling.rst

   >>> print(y_resampled)
   [0 1]

-:class:`RandomUnderSampler` can also take a pandas dataframe as input for undersampling::
+:class:`RandomUnderSampler` also supports pandas dataframes as input for undersampling::

   >>> from sklearn.datasets import fetch_openml